 6 Nutrients You Need If You're Over 40

-After your 40’s, keeping an eye on the amount of vitamins, minerals, and nutrients that you obtain becomes crucial.
-If you don’t pay enough attention, you can experience negative changes such as the loss of muscle mass, slow metabolism, and an increase in risk of suffering heart conditions.
+If you do not pay the required attention, you may experience negative changes such as loss of muscle mass, slow metabolism and increased risk of heart disease.

 Normally, you get the necessary amount of B-12 from a diverse and balanced diet.